Murdoch allies await hacking charges update

 That inquiry has since been expanded to look at corrupt payments to public officials and allegations of computer hacking.

 News International has been particularly hit by the repercussions.
-Murdoch abandoned a bid to acquire the whole of the lucrative pay-TV group BSkyB, which would have been the biggest deal in News Corp's history.
+Murdoch abandoned a bid to acquire the whole of the lucrative pay-TV group BSkyB BSY.L, which would have been the biggest deal in News Corp's history.
 He also closed down the 168-year-old News of the World Sunday tabloid.

 On Saturday, News Corp announced Murdoch was stepping down from a string of boards overseeing his British papers, reigniting speculation they might be sold.